Chewy Brownies with Salted Ganache Glaze

 Instructions

-Make the glaze
+Make the ganache glaze

-- Set brownie slab on a rack over a large piece of parchment or waxed paper.
+- Set the brownie slab on a rack over a large piece of parchment or waxed paper.
 Pour ganache over the center of the slab and gently spread to the sides.

 Karen’s Notes and Tips